Acthach/Spotify-ML-Project/README.md

 2. Decision Tree Classifier + GridSearchCV

 To experiment with nonlinear modeling, I implemented a Decision Tree Classifier and optimized it using a GridSearchCV pipeline.
-The grid search tuned hyperparameters such as:

-max_depth (tree complexity)

-This allowed the model to adapt to the structure of the Spotify feature data while helping avoid overfitting.
+The grid search tuned hyperparameters such as:max_depth (tree complexity) This allowed the model to adapt to the structure of the Spotify feature data while helping avoid overfitting.

 3. Random Forest Classifier + GridSearchCV

 Building on the Decision Tree experiments, I trained a Random Forest Classifier, again using GridSearchCV for hyperparameter tuning.
-Parameters explored included:

-max_depth

-n_estimators (number of trees)

-The ensemble method improved stability and performance by reducing model variance and better capturing relationships between track features.
+Parameters explored included:max_depth n_estimators (number of trees) The ensemble method improved stability and performance by reducing model variance and better capturing relationships between track features.

 4. Scaled Decision Tree Pipeline

 To incorporate feature scaling and ensure consistent preprocessing, I built a pipeline using:

-StandardScaler

-DecisionTreeClassifier (max_depth=30)

-This pipeline standardized inputs before training, reducing feature imbalance and improving generalization on the test set.
+StandardScaler DecisionTreeClassifier (max_depth=30) This pipeline standardized inputs before training, reducing feature imbalance and improving generalization on the test set.

 ### Conclusion